Progress

 when you tighten the muscles at the outer sides of your legs to move your knees

-your ankle that’s supported on your opposite leg won’t rotate, the upper side
+your ankle that’s supported on the shin or thigh of your opposite leg won’t

 Then you need to place your ankle slightly

-lower on your opposite leg, or farther from your abdomen, or release your legs
+lower on your opposite leg, or farther from your abdomen, or remove your ankle

-30 When you have placed your legs and hips in a cross-legged position
+25 When you have placed your legs and hips in the best cross-legged

 Stand your backbone